rubyforgood/pet-rescue/README.md

 The solution had to be simple, easy to maintain and manage, and provide a more cohesive flow and experience for both staff and adopters alike.
 It had to make use of out of the box technology with a low monthly overhead.

 I decided that a ruby on rails application would be a suitable technology because it enables rapid development and its REST framework will provide all of the required functionality.
 I chose to use a PostgreSQL database because it is robust and works readily with Ruby on Rails and Heroku, where the staging and production applications will be deployed on the Hobby Tier.
-Last, I opted to use the SendGrid app on Heroku to manage SMTP for mail.
+Last, I opted to use the SendGrid app on Heroku to manage SMTP for mail, and Amazon S3 for image hosting.

 **Features**